TNolan01/weather/README.md

 The site must be...
 <ol>
-<li> Simply to use with a clear uncluttered display which is easy to read. </li>
+<li> Simple to use with a clear uncluttered display which is easy to read. </li>
 <li> Responsive to use on smaller screens. </li>
 <li> Have a forecast / weather projection function. </li>
 </ol>